DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 It is the responsibility of the student to bring a digital model to their CAM Appointment that complies with the following rules:

-* Cut geometry situated within the bounding box of either the Techno CNC template (48 x 48 in) or the Carvey CNC template (12 x 8 in)
+* Cut geometry situated within the bounding box in the Techno CNC template (48 x 48 in)

 * Rhino 7 (.3dm) file